 C.H.E.S.S. can best be explained by describing what each letter in the word CHESS stands for.

 S stands for safe.
-No black on black crime.
-No police brutality.
-No domestic violence.
-A drug free zone.
-This one should be easy because all the aforementioned already exists in Africatown.
 The Africatown Plan calls for walking, biking, hiking and boating trails.
 A well kept and safe community will make all trails more enjoyable.

 S stands for sustainable.
 The last word is the most important part of the organization.
 Everything that is done to help the community must be done to last forever.